59 Low Growing Perennial Plants For Garden Edges and Borders

 Pigsqueak blooms in the early spring with pink flowers on tall stalks.

-You guessed it—Pigsqueaks are among the pink-colored short perennials you can choose from for your garden edge.
+You guessed it—pigsqueaks are among the pink-colored short perennials you can choose from for your garden edge.
 They have large dark green glossy leaves, making them an attractive plant even when the flowers aren’t in bloom.

 Pussytoes